 Scientific research has examined the effectiveness of acupuncture for various conditions.
 In recent years, large-scale studies have emerged which have helped to support the benefits of acupuncture treatment.
 For example it is accepted that acupuncture can help tension-type headaches and osteoarthritis of the knee, especially when used in conjunction with physiotherapy.

 Acupuncture combined with physiotherapy is widely accepted within both the National Health Service (NHS) and private practice.
 This is evident in the recommendation by the National Institute for Health and Clinical Excellence (NICE) that acupuncture should be available as a cost-effective short-term treatment for persistent non-specific low back pain (source: NICE 2009).

 AACP members are required to keep abreast of scientific evidence and do so by meeting their Continuing Professional Development obligations.

-AACP Annual Conference The AACP is delighted to announce that...
+The AACP is heading to Leeds this October and we're...
 Read more »

 Professional football players often experience low back pain which can...
 Read more »